 Ken and I have been together for 19 years (married for 12) and these are our nicknames for each other.
 Ken calls me 'Wooton' and I call him 'Hammy'.
 Don't ask me where these names came from, because even I don't remember.

 I once had an email address - email@example.com - and a lady told me she thought it was cute, so that's how I got the idea for the store name.

 As a miniature 'sculpture' that is worn on the body, we feel that jewelry has the ability to capture, in a lasting sculptural form, those moments of beauty or joy that come and go throughout our lives.

 Wearing jewelry can be a way to remind us of those feelings of happiness, love or peace.

 We call it 'thoughtful jewelry' because it is more than just a decoration or something to match your outfit.

-Our mission is to offer you jewelry that shows your loved ones that you cherish them, that comforts you when you are feeling blue, and that inspires you to take another chance on your dreams.
+Our mission is to offer you jewelry that shows your loved ones that you cherish them, that comforts you when you are feeling blue, and that reminds you of the beauty of the world around you.

 Where did you get the inspiration for your store?